hrtan99/CFGPrinter/README.md

 ## Build

-Assuming that you already have LLVM libraries installed (this repo using LLVM version 18.x.x and above).
+Assuming that you already have LLVM libraries installed (this project using LLVM version 18.x.x and above).
 Then clone this repo into your Transformation directory and build it just like other transformation libraries.

 ## Heat CFG Printer